-If you eat turkey on Christmas Day but actually don’t really like it – why not try something new instead?.
+If you eat turkey on Christmas Day but actually don’t really like it – why not try something new instead?

+Create your own traditions and enjoy things more.
 This also works well if you don’t like (or can’t) cook something very well.

 This will help you to cater properly, and not get stressed nearer the time with what to cook.
 You can also save time by finding things that everyone can eat so you don’t end up cooking more than one meal.